NexPlayer/Android-SDK/advanced.md

 #### static native int initDRMManagerMulti ( ObjectnexPlayerHandle,StringstrEngineLibName) [static]

-internal use only.
+Internal use only.
 Please do not use.

 ### NexLogsToFile.Builder Class Reference